-The Life Fitness IC1 Exercise Bike is for the no-frills fitness enthusiast that simply values durability and longevity over anything.
+The Life Fitness IC1 Exercise Bike is for the no-frills fitness enthusiast that values durability and longevity over anything.
 You can get more tech and more cutting edge features from some of this bike’s competitors, but if you’re more the type that wants to “disconnect” during a workout, this bike has you covered for years to come.

 The IC1 indoor cycle is a classic example of focusing on the fundamentals.
 Rather than trying to add in as much other tech and as many frivolous features as possible, Life Fitness spent money where it counts.
 This thing is built like a tank from tip to tail, right down to the linking structures used for its seat adjustment.

-The key features of the Life Fitness IC1 Exercise Bike are a 40-pound perimeter-weighted steel flywheel for even pedaling, Poly-V belt drivetrain for smooth, low maintenance, and quiet operation, and On-Board blue backlit RPM console.
+The key features of the Life Fitness IC1 Exercise Bike are a 40-pound perimeter-weighted steel flywheel for even pedaling, a Poly-V belt drivetrain for smooth, low maintenance, and quiet operation, and On-Board blue backlit RPM console.

-The Life Fitness IC1 exercise bike is a straightforward but powerful machine that can help you improve your fitness and provide all the necessary data that you require to make it more effective.
+The Life Fitness IC1 exercise bike is a straightforward but powerful machine that can improve your fitness and provide all the necessary data that you require to make it more effective.
 Although it is not as advanced as some of the other spin bikes in the market, this bike will last for a long time.

 Learn more in my complete review below